frameworklabs/SynchrosphereDemo/README.md

 #### Sensor - Log Samples

 This first sensor demo shows how to enable the streaming of sensor samples.
 The `Syncs.SensorStreamer` activity will stream sensor samples at the specified frequency when it is run.
 Which sensors readings should be enabled in the returned samples is specified as input argument to the `SensorStreamer` activity.
-Here, we drive straight for a few seconds and write the received sensor samples consisting of yaw, location and velocity of the robot to the log:
+Here, we drive straight for a few seconds and write the received sensor samples consisting of yaw, location and velocity to the log:

 ```Swift
 activity (name.DriveController, [], [name.speed, name.heading]) { val in